Dargah: Opposition by other Sunni groups

-The Ahl-i Hadith, Deobandi, Salafi and Wahhabi religious scholars argue against the practice of constructing shrines over graves, and consider it as associating partners with God or shirk.
-The Islamic prophet Muhammad strongly condemned the practice of turning graves into places of worship and even cursed those who did so.
-The current Wahhabi rulers of Saudi Arabia have destroyed more than 1400-year-old grave sites of companions and ahl al-bayt including Othman, Khadija and Aisha amongst numerous others, although visiting graves is encouraged in Islam to remember death and the Day of Judgment.
+The Ahl-i Hadith, Deobandi, Salafi and Wahhabi religious scholars argue against the practice of constructing shrines over graves, and consider it as associating partners with God, which is called shirk.
+They believe Islamic prophet Muhammad strongly condemned the practice of turning graves into places of worship and even cursed those who did so.
+Although visiting graves is encouraged for the sake of visiting not to worship in the manner that many Sufi go to do ziyarat and make dua with the intercessions of saints which is not rooted within Islam to remember death and the Day of Judgment.